merekenji/ExhibitMonitor/Readme.md

 Output file should be FTPed at a scheduled time.
 Once the file is processed it should be archived in archive folder.
 ## Assignment Versions
 Version 1.0 - Uploaded Working XML Parser Code

+Version 1.1 - Created "Task" Classes for Threads and Renaming packages/classes